kamnsv/openvas-smb/README.md

 ## Complete build

 For a complete build or rebuild, use the **rebuild** script.
 Here you can set the path for the installation.
-Use `chmod + x ./rebuild` once and then call `./rebuild` each time.
+Use `chmod +x ./rebuild` once and then call `./rebuild` each time.

 ## Support